ChloeCodesThings/FakeCallWorkshop/README.md

 Now we'll create a Twilio Asset to hold our fake call's recorded voice message.

 Download the following MP3 by [clicking here](https://github.com/ChloeCodesThings/FakeCallWorkshop/raw/master/sampleaudio.mp3).
+Alternatively, you can record [your own MP3 here](https://online-voice-recorder.com/) (or, use whatever MP3 you'd like!)

 Head back to Twilio, and navigate to the **...*** section of the left-side navigation.
 Select Runtime > Assets.